Xena: In other media

 Xena has appeared in all of the series spin-offs, usually as the lead character.
 The animated movie Hercules and Xena: The Battle for Mount Olympus marks the first appearance of Xena outside of the television series.
-She also appears in the comics series Xena: Warrior Princess, originally released by Topp and Dark Horse Comics, and in 2007, Dynamite Entertainment acquired the rights to the book upon its discovery that the show still had many fans.
+She also appears in the comics series Xena: Warrior Princess originally released by Topps and Dark Horse Comics.
+In 2007, Dynamite Entertainment acquired the rights.
 This resulted in Dynamite Entertainment's spin-off comic book series Xena: Contest of the Pantheons and Dark Xena.
 This last takes place after the television series ended.

 Xena is a playable character in the videogames Xena: Warrior Princess, and a selectable character in The Talisman of Fate.
-In 1999, Lucy Lawless also appeared in the animated television show The Simpsons dressed as her Xena character, during the Treehouse of Horror X. In the video game League of Legends the character Sivir has a skin titled, "Warrior Princess" that resembles Xena.
+In 1999, Lucy Lawless also appeared in the animated television show The Simpsons as Xena during the Treehouse of Horror X. In the video game League of Legends, the character Sivir has a skin titled "Warrior Princess" that resembles Xena.

-A statue of Xena made an appearance in the movie Doctor Strange in the Multiverse of Madness, confirmed by Sam Raimi as the director of the movie himself.
+A statue of Xena made an appearance in Doctor Strange in the Multiverse of Madness, confirmed by the film's director Sam Raimi.
 However, the statue did not indicate any bigger relation to the Marvel Cinematic Universe and only served as a fun easter egg with no narrative subtext.